saahil1801/Titanic-Survival-Predictor-usingTransformers/README.md

 - **One-Hot Encoding**: Categorical features are further processed using one-hot encoding (`OneHotEncoder`) to convert them into a binary format.

+### Feature Selection

+- **Focused Feature Selection**: We carefully selected relevant features for prediction while excluding less influential ones.
+This reduced the dimensionality of the dataset and improved model efficiency.

+To address class imbalance, we utilize the `RandomOverSampler` from the `imblearn` library to balance the distribution of the target variable.

 ### Model Ensemble and Resampling

 To build a robust predictive model, we employ a diverse set of classification algorithms, including Random Forest, Gradient Boosting, AdaBoost, Bagging, Support Vector Machine (SVM), Decision Tree, and XGBoost.
 These models are combined into a powerful ensemble using the `VotingClassifier`.

-To address class imbalance, we utilize the `RandomOverSampler` from the `imblearn` library to balance the distribution of the target variable.
+## Efficient Optimization for Runtime and Accuracy

+One of the key achievements of this project is the optimization of code to achieve impressive results within a short runtime.
+Here's how we optimized the code for efficiency while maintaining a high accuracy rate of 80%:

 This project aims to showcase how a combination of transformers and ensemble methods can be applied to real-world datasets for accurate predictions and insights.